 One of my favorite things was exploring Miniland USA.
 This area is filled with LEGO landmarks including Washington D.C., New York City, Las Vegas, and more, all built at 1:20 scale.

 On our second say we noticed even more sculptures tucked into the landscape--the artistry involved in creating this park is astounding.
-Of course the park is spick and span and well thought out'??there'??s plenty of shade, easy-t0-find bathrooms and many benches.
-The food doesn'??t offer a ton of variety or much to note.
+Of course the park is spick and span and well thought out and there's plenty of shade, easy-to-find bathrooms and many benches.
+The food doesn't offer a ton of variety or much to note.
 We did like the friend granny smith apples.
 If you are picky, pack up a cooler and bring your own bites.

 On the flight home to NYC we asked the girls about memories and there were plenty.
 The 3 y.o. picked the double decker Grand Carousel and the Boating School.
 The big girl (6) picked the Dragon coaster and guess what?
 Building with the pile of bricks at the front of the park.